jackbrucesimpson/VisCount/README.md

 Zero factors | The points will be plotted without colour.
 One factor | Points will be coloured and filtered based on this factor.
 Two factors | Points will be filtered based on both factors.
 The factor with the most levels will be used to colour the points, while the other factor will provide the coloured stroke around the points.
 Three factors | Points will be filtered based on all 3 factors.
-Same as with 2 factors except the factor with the fewest levels will be used to set the shape of the points.
+Same as with 2 factors and the factor with the fewest levels will be used to set the shape of the points.

+Please note that you cannot uncheck and filter all the values for a factor when visualising the data - this will result in all the points being replotted to avoid an empty figure.

 ## Logging Data

-If you do not wish to have a log transform applied to your data, run the program with a 0 value instead of a value to replace the 0s with.
+If you do not wish to have a log transform applied to your data, run the program with a 0 value instead of another value to replace the 0s with.

+## Uses

+* Metagenomics data output from QIIME

 ## Advanced Use

+The section of the code that generates this graphic has been contained in the `visualisation()` function within the "visualisation.R" file.
+Feel free to tinker with the code for your own use, just please provide attribution.

 ## Licence

-#### Name:
-Int3n
-#### Purpose:
-Data visualisation demo using ggvis and data from the HMP
-#### Version:
-1.0
-#### Licence:
-MIT Licence
-#### Author:
-Jack Simpson (jack@jacksimpson.co)

-#-------------------------------------------------------------------------------

-- [x] This

-1. First
-2. Second
+This software is shared under the [MIT license](http://choosealicense.com/licenses/mit/) which means you're free to do whatever you like with the code so long as you provide attribution.